Juanjoser1495/HiberusCodingTest/README.md

 There are another layer for the configuration but its only for swagger configuration.

-The framework that i choose was spring boot because its a easy, usefull and provide a lot of tools for build rest endpoints.
+The framework that i choose was spring boot because its a easy, usefull and provide a lot of tools for build rest endpoints with his package spring web so there is a lot of libraries provided by spring boot that are autoconfigurated.

 Also im new in swagger so i do a basic configuration and import two libraries: swagger and springfox for build the default apidocs that the libraries generate.